 Welcome to the Next.js documentation!

-Under the hood, Next.js also abstracts and automatically configures tooling for you, like bundling, compiling, and more.
-This allows you to focus on building your application instead of spending time setting up tooling.
+Under the hood, Next.js also abstracts and automatically configures tooling needed for React, like bundling, compiling, and more.
+This allows you to focus on building your application instead of spending time with configuration.

-Whether you're an individual developer or part of a larger team, Next.js can help you build interactive, dynamic, and fast web applications.
+Whether you're an individual developer or part of a larger team, Next.js can help you build interactive, dynamic, and fast React applications.

 Some of the main Next.js features include: